open-metadata/OpenMetadata/openmetadata-docs/content/deployment/upgrade/index.md

 ## Breaking Changes from 0.13.0 Feature Release

+### Webhooks

+Starting from 0.13.1 , OpenMetadata will be deprecating the existing webhooks for Slack, MSTeams.

+Before upgrading to 0.13.1 it is recommended to save the existing Webhook configs(like webhook url) to use them later.

+We have added Alerts/Notifications , which can be configured to receive customised alerts on updates in OM using Triggers, Filtering Information to different destinations like Slack, MsTeams or even Emails.
+Please use the same webhook config that you had saved from previous version to configure the Alerts Destination after upgrading.

 ## Breaking Changes from 0.12.x Stable Release

 OpenMetadata Release 0.12.x introduces below breaking changes -